evaluation-alex/AWS-SDK-in-NodeJS/README.md

-# Save File On AWS S3 Bucket
+# AWS SDK in NodeJS For S3 Bucket

 A JavaScript demo for sending files to AWS S3 Bucket which are uploaded via a html form and submitted to NodeJS server.